Shared Services Canada System Maintenance Notice

 Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the cash and in-kind contributions you have secured.
 Committees will recommend budget reductions in cases where they determine that budget requests are linked to ineligible activities.

-Funds from other sources
+Funds from other sources (mandatory)

 List all contributors (e.g., host institution or organization, individuals, not-for-profit organizations, philanthropic foundations and private-sector organizations) that are providing cash and/or in-kind contributions for the proposal.
 Indicate whether or not these funds have been confirmed.

 Only contributions confirmed by a letter of support from a sponsoring organization will be counted toward the 50% requirement for matching funds.
+See the instructions for the Letters of support from sponsoring organizations for more details.

 If a funding source is not listed, select “Other” using the “List…” button.
 Type in the source name and amount and identify the contribution type.